-All data is reported as a North American weighted average across our ceiling and suspension system plant locations.
-The majority of Armstrong ceiling products are distributed within 500 miles of the respective manufacturing plants.
+All data is reported as a North American weighted average across our ceiling plant locations.
+The majority of Armstrong® ceiling products are distributed within 500 miles of the respective manufacturing plants.
 The same distribution trucks that take material to distribution centers backhaul post-consumer recycled ceiling panels to the manufacturing plants as part of our closed loop reclamation program.
 If product is not recycled, disposal transportation at end of life is assumed to be 50 miles.

-This map shows the location of Armstrong manufacturing facilities with a circle denoting a 500-mile radius from each location.
+This map shows the location of all Armstrong Ceilings manufacturing facilities.